Did you know there are CF Docker images? Have you wondered what were the licensing implications for using them?

 Using them for development is free, of course, per typical Developer edition licensing.

-The licensing for production container deployment varies between Standard and Enterprise editions, as indicated in the FAQ pages for each edition.
+The licensing for production container deployment varies between Standard and Enterprise editions, and for now the only information we have is these brief mentioned in the FAQ pages for each CF edition.

 ColdFusion Enterprise Edition allows a maximum of eight containers to be used for every Enterprise license, provided the underlying instance is licensed as per the ColdFusion End User Licensing Agreement (EULA).